Modern Slavery and Human Trafficking Statement for Financial Year Ending December 31, 2017

 Sealed Air Corporation’s vision is to create a better way for life.
 It is a vision rooted in sustainability and ethical business practices.
-It inspires us to continuously strive to develop purposeful innovations that not only fulfil our customers’ needs but also protect products being shipped, improve the security and safety of the food we eat, and improve health by keeping hospitals, hotels, office buildings and other shared environments safe and clean.
+It inspires us to continuously strive to develop purposeful innovations that not only fulfil our customers’ needs but also protect products being shipped, and improve the security and safety of the food we eat.

-The very nature of our business requires a global culture of responsibility and we are committed to acting ethically and with integrity and transparency in all business dealings; and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
-This statement sets forth our commitment to combat unethical practices in supply chains, as well as comply with requirements of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act (“the Acts”).
+Since the Company’s publication of its first Modern Slavery Statement in June 2017, in the past year we have continued our commitment to understanding risk, and ensuring we have in place the most effective responses to that risk as the very nature of our business requires a global culture of responsibility and we are committed to acting ethically and with integrity and transparency in all business dealings; and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
+This statement sets forth our continued commitment to combat unethical practices in supply chains, as well as comply with requirements of the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act (“the Acts”).

 OUR BUSINESS, STRUCTURE AND SUPPLY CHAIN

 Our supply chains include the sourcing of raw materials, packaging components, contract manufactured goods, equipment and other direct materials, such as inks, films and paper principally related to the provision and manufacturing of goods.
-Our principal raw materials are polyolefin and other petrochemical-based resins, as well as chemicals such as caustic soda, solvents, waxes, phosphates, surfactants, chelates, fragrances, paper and wood pulp products.
+Our principal raw materials are polyolefin and other petrochemical‐based resins, as well as paper and wood pulp products.

 We have put in place a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include: